Identification and Estimation in Many-to-one Two-sided Matching without Transfers: Secondary School Admissions in Chile

 \subsection{Counterfactual: Prioritizing Low-income Students}

 We consider a counterfactual policy in which students from low-income families are prioritized for admissions to all schools.
-A student is of low income if the student's parental income is among the lowest 40\%.\footnote{This resembles a policy change in 2008 in Chile as documented by \cite{gazmuri2017school}.
-That policy benefits 44\% of elementary school students in 2012 in terms of admission priorities and a tuition waiver.
-We only consider admission priorities partly because, as mentioned, our data does not allow us to credibly estimate the causal effect of tuition.} For each school, its preference ranking over students is made lexicographical: low-income students are above others, and within each group of students, a school ranks them as in the current regime. \cref{sumstu_byinc} shows some summary statistics of the students by their income status.
+A student is of low income if her parental income is among the lowest 40\%.\footnote{This resembles a policy adopted in 2008 in Chile as documented by \cite{gazmuri2017school}.
+It benefits 44\% of elementary school students in 2012 in terms of admission priorities and a tuition waiver.
+Online Appendix \cref{sumstu_byinc} shows summary statistics of the students by income status.} Each private school's preferences over students are made lexicographical: low-income students are above others, and within each group of students, a school ranks them as in the current regime; all low-income students are acceptable, while others' acceptability is the same as in the current regime.
+We do not change anything in student or school preferences beyond the admission priority, which may mitigate the potential bias in our estimation due to aforementioned unaddressed endogeneity issues.

-To simulate the counterfactual outcome, we choose 1,500 draws of the coefficients in the Markov Chain in the Bayesian estimation.\footnote{{Specifically, there are 15 blocks of 100 draws.
+To simulate the counterfactual outcome, we keep 1,500 draws of the utilities in the Markov Chain in the Bayesian estimation.\footnote{{Specifically, there are 15 blocks of 100 draws.
 The blocks are equally spaced in the 0.75 million iterations in the Markov chain that are used to calculate the posterior means and standard deviations.}} We run the Gale-Shapley deferred acceptance with each draw and obtain 1,500 sets of counterfactual stable matchings.
-We then report the average of these matchings for the counterfactual; as a reminder, we only have one matching outcome under the current regime---the observed one.
+We then report the average of these counterfactual matchings; recall that we only have one matching outcome under the current regime---the observed one.